latif-muhammad/SnakeGame/README.md

 ## How to Play

-- Use the arrow keys (Up, Down, Left, Right) to control the snake's movement.
+- Use the keys (W, S, A, D) to control the snake's movement.
 - The snake will continuously move in the direction of the last arrow key pressed.
 - The objective is to eat the randomly generated food to grow longer.
 - Avoid colliding with the walls or the snake's own body.
 - The game ends when the snake collides with the walls or itself.
-- Your score will be displayed on the terminal.
+- Your score will be displayed on the top of the window.